harvard-lil/website-static/app/_our_work/librarianship-of-ai.md

 * How can I effectively calibrate trust in AI output?
 * Who made this tool and how trustworthy are they?
 * What “problem” is this tool trying to solve or not solve?
-* How might AI change how we communicate, learn, and make sense of the world?
+* How might AI change how we communicate, learn, and make sense of the world

-How might AI impact search, research, and learning processes?
+* How might AI impact search, research, and learning processes?

 In order to lower the barrier to entry for librarians, legal researchers, students, and others to understand AI in their particular domains, we are building human-centered AI tools that recenter user agency; additionally, we’re developing artifacts to articulate how we apply techniques and outlooks common in the library and literacy world.
 Librarians should be collaborating with technologists, domain experts, patrons, and stakeholders in the building, evaluation, and stewardship of AI tools.